zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 ## Features
 Here are some of the features in project:
-- Analysis on search data state by state
+- Analysis on data
-- WordClouds on streaming data [wordCloud code](./code/WordCloud.ipynb)
-- SVM and Naive-Bayes models
-- Single-layer CNN and TextCNN
+- Visualize the frequency - using WordCloud [WordCloud](./Code/WordCloud.ipynb)
+- Machine learning models - SVM, Naive-Bayes, Single-layerCNN, TextCNN [SentimentBy3](./Code/SentimentAnalysis_PosObjNeg.ipynb)
-- Two classifications (three-sentiments and two sentiments)
+- Two classifications (above is three-sentiments, here is two-sentiments [SentimentBy2](./Code/SentimentAnalysis_PosNeg.ipynb)

 ## Room for improvement